 The black fungal growth on the leaves of camellias and other plants is a form of fungus that feeds off the honeydew.
 The honeydew is a byproduct of the sucking insects’ feeding and is nourishment for the fungal spores.
 A camellia with black leaves is coated with a suffocating substance that prevents respiration and minimizes the ability to collect solar energy.

 Camellia sooty mold control starts with controlling the insects.
-Horticultural oils and neem oil are effective on aphids, and especially scale.
+Horticultural oils and neem oil are effective on aphids and scale.
 You can also rinse off the aphids with short blasts of water.

 Fungus on Camellias